geomajas/geomajas-project-hammer-gwt/README.md

 ##### Build hammer gwt project

-Hammer gwt is maven modular project.
+Hammer GWT is maven modular project.
 It consists of 3 projects:

-⋅⋅* Implementation project - hammer gwt wrapper implementation.
++ Implementation project - hammer gwt wrapper implementation.

-⋅⋅* Example project - example code how to use hammer gwt .
++ Example project - example code how to use hammer gwt .

-⋅⋅* Documentation project - when built in target html and pdf version of hammer gwt documentation are found.
++ Documentation project - when built in target html and pdf version of hammer gwt documentation are found.

 To build the project you just need maven, the rest is all set up for you.